 - the type and severity of the patient’s pain

 - risk factors for abuse or addiction, including a prior history of abuse or addiction

-Patients who have not been receiving opioid analgesics should be started on Oxaydo in a dosing range of 5 mg to 15 mg every 4 to 6 hours as needed for pain.
-The dose should be titrated based upon the individual patient’s response to their initial dose of Oxaydo.
+Initiate treatment with Oxaydo in a dosing range of 5 mg to 15 mg every 4 to 6 hours as needed for pain.

 Patients with chronic pain may need to be dosed at the lowest dosage level that will achieve acceptable analgesia and tolerable adverse reactions, on an around-the-clock basis rather than on an as needed basis.

 Conversion from Other Opioids to Oxaydo

 There is inter-patient variability in the potency of opioid drugs and opioid formulations.
 Therefore, a conservative approach is advised when determining the total daily dosage of Oxaydo.
 It is safer to underestimate a patient’s 24-hour Oxaydo dosage than to overestimate the 24-hour Oxaydo dosage and manage an adverse reaction due to overdose.